Danut89/ProjectMilestone1-Vegan-Bliss/README.md

 - **Additional Recipes**: Continuously update the site with new and diverse vegan recipes to keep the content fresh and engaging.
 - **Enhanced Meal Prep Tips**: Provide more detailed meal prep tips and nutritional advice to help users maintain a balanced vegan diet.

 ## Technologies Used

 ### Front-End Technologies
-- **HTML5**: For structuring the content of the website.
+- **Gitpod**: The online IDE used for developing and running the application in a cloud environment.
+- **VS Code**: Used for writing and testing code locally before pushing it to the remote repository on Gitpod.
+- **GitHub & Git**: Used for version control and hosting the repository.
+- **HTML5**: The standard markup language used for creating web pages.
 - **CSS3**: For styling the website and creating responsive designs.
-- **Bootstrap 5**: For building responsive, mobile-first websites quickly and easily.
 - **JavaScript**: For adding interactive features and functionality to the website.
+- **Bootstrap 5.3**: For building responsive, mobile-first websites quickly and easily.
 - **Font Awesome**: For adding vector icons and social logos.

+- **Google Lighthouse**: Used for performance, accessibility, best practices, and SEO testing.
+- **W3C Markup Validation Service**: Used to ensure the HTML and CSS code is error-free.

 ### Development Tools